tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-3.md

 ---
 title: "Action recognition with Humain Pose Estimation"
 excerpt: "Participated in team project to monitor the abnomal actions on an airport from video surveillance.
-Worked on human pose estimation model to detect the human pose (e.g., dash, fall down).
+Used human pose estimation model to detect the human action (e.g., dash, fall down).

 <br/><img src='/images/hpe.png'>"
 collection: portfolio